 Fig. 7.
-Performance evaluation for three SCI-Vis data sets, each rendered at 800x800px and with 4SPP, using both the varying radius linear intersector from Han et al. [5] as well as a cheaper capsule intersector by Quilez [15].
+Performance evaluation for three SCI-Vis data sets, each rendered at 800x800px and with 4SPP, using both the varying radius linear intersector from Han et al. [Han et al. 2019] as well as a cheaper capsule intersector by Quilez [Quilez 2016].
 While our method works for all three, only the SciVis2011 data set sees any measurable speedups: for both DTI and neurons the capsules are so short relative to the chosen thickness that AABBs are just as good as OBBs, precluding any larger speedups.